sangwoomo/instagan/README.md

 ## Results

 We provide some translation results of our model.
-See [our paper](https://openreview.net/forum?id=ryxwJhC9YX) for more experimental results.
+See [more results](docs/more_results.md) in high resolution images.

 ### 1. Fashion dataset (pants->skirt)